git-lfs/git-lfs/docs/spec.md

 * Values MUST NOT contain return or newline characters.
 * Pointer files MUST be stored in Git with their executable bit matching that of the replaced file.
+* Pointer files must be less than 1024 bytes in size, including any pointer extension lines.
 * Pointer files are unique: that is, there is exactly one valid encoding for a pointer file.